terenceza/LogisticRgression-Training/README.md

 4) reads back cost, actual epochs needed to achieve training and updated weights and bias to be used as inputs in inference

 Note:
 - the logarithmic function used to compute the cost is bottleneck.
-Next step is to connect to the Floating Point IP provided by Vivado
+Next step is to integrate the Floating Point IP provided by Vivado
 - optimization needed to be done with quantization to reduce memory consumption ( more efficient ap_fixed )